Truly Asia - (hmmmm …. Still thinking if this is an apt description )

 Now the fun part of my trip lasted 4 days ,so I will only concentrate on the fun part

 We had to pay a visit to CHINATOWN to kick-start the adventure.
 We did something very local, we hopped onto a bus, bought tickets for 1 Malaysian Ringgit (RM) and got dropped off at Chinatown.
 Our stomach’s were collectively shouting their displeasure, so we decided to pay heed and put their complaints to rest….
 AND HOW!!!

 Note to self - ALWAYS CHOOSE FOOD ON STICKS.
 Now they come at varying prices, the duck was 2.5RM, Chicken 2RM, OCTOPUS - 5RM.
 It is served two ways - Barbecued or Steamed.
 We chose to get them barbequed.
-We loved it and went back for another round of "food on toothpicks" (as I conveniently chose to call it ) ….Tried Claypot Rice and proclaimed that I could have gone to heaven that instant - Love love loved it!
+We loved it and went back for another round of "food on toothpicks" (as I conveniently chose to call it ) ….Tried Claypot Rice and proclaimed that I could have died and gone to heaven that instant - Love love loved it!

 Now that the stomach was put to rest , we kicked of the next important to-do-item on the itenary - SHOP.
 Now I’ve seen imitation wallets, bags, satchels in Thailand, but the quality of the imitation stuff in Malaysia is far superior.

 Found the coolest hoard of T-shirts ever, including a store that sells vintage T-shirts.
 Cash is the only accepted mode of payment and as I discovered to my enormous surprise - I loved haggling.
 Imitation designer shoes, watches, bags, jewellery, belts and trendy clothes, Oh so much to buy and so little money